carbon-design-system/design-system-website/src/content/components/modal/usage.md

 Include a heading within the Modal that mirrors the action or button that was clicked by the user.
 Headers include a close button “x” in the upper right-hand corner of the Modal.

 ### Body
 The body content within a Modal should be as minimal as possible.
-Components that may be used in mMdals include: Form fields, Text Area, Select, and Radio Buttons.
+Components that may be used in Modals include: Form fields, Text Area, Select, and Radio Buttons.

 ### Footer
 The footer area of a Modal typically contains a set of buttons.
-Refer to [Button]() guidelines for usage.
+Refer to [Button](/components/button) guidelines for usage.

 ## Usage
 ### Transactional Modal
 Transactional Modals are used to validate user decisions or to gain secondary confirmation from the user.
 Typically, the Modal requests either a 'yes' or 'no' response.

 ![transactional modal](images/modal-usage-3.png)